Thndr

 Three scenarios.
 One variable separates them all.

 The variable is not capital – Thndr is funded.
-It is whether the product team can build switching costs faster than an incumbent can build a good-enough brokerage.
+It is whether it builds genuine retention faster than a rival builds a good-enough wallet.

 Bear